 H1: The average income per month of women fisher folk involved type of works is not equal.

-A one-way ANOVA uses one independent variable, such average income per month of women fisher folk involved different type of works
+A one-way ANOVA uses one independent variable, such average income per month of women fisher folk involved different type of works.

 Paired Sample T test